 Do I need to live in Austria to apply?

-Austrian citizens and legal permanent residents (Daueraufenthalt-EU) are encouraged to apply.
+Austrian citizens and Legal Permanent Residents are encouraged to apply.
 If you have a special circumstance, please list your current country of citizenship and describe the details of your situation in the “What else do we need to know about you?” section.
 Students must be in good academic standing to be considered.
 Note: Online transcript/Sammelzeugnis must be attached to application.

 How old do I need to be to participate?

 We welcome applications from those who are between 18 and 28 years old on January 5, 2018.
 To best meet program goals, the selection committee will strongly consider years of experience, education, and future aspirations.

 I’m a student majoring in X. Should I even consider applying?